-The Council is continuing to identify potential sites to deliver additional properties through this housing delivery company.
+The Council is continuing to identify potential sites to deliver additional properties through this housing delivery company based on housing need evidenced in the Housing Needs Study.

 Homes England

 The Council is working closely with Homes England to identify opportunities where their investment may bring housing delivery, including bringing forward stalled schemes.